What Is ICES?

 - life sciences; planetary habitats and systems

-- thermal control systems technology for both manned and unmanned vehicles.
+- thermal control systems technology for both crewed and uncrewed vehicles.

 - Stay up to date with life support, thermal systems and environmental systems research and development